-Lords debates Dormant Assets Bill
+Lords concludes line by line check of Dormant Assets Bill

 The Dormant Assets Bill seeks to bring more financial assets into the dormant assets scheme, allowing them to be distributed to good causes.